 5. Creating shared research questions to bridging the research/practice gap

 Areas related to IUHPE organizational priorities:

 1. Social determinants of health

 4. Health promotion systems

-Areas related to IUHPE global working groups, networks
+Areas related to IUHPE global working groups, networks and interest groups

 1. Competency and workforce development

 3 .
 Health literacy